Sinhke/utility/README.md

 ```
 Usage: train_yolo [OPTIONS]

-  Training YOLO v8 Fine tune the latest YOLO v8 or resume training of a given
+  Training YOLO v11 Fine tune the latest YOLO v11 or resume training of a given
   model.
+Use `-obb.pt` for Oriented Bounding Box model.

 Options:
   --config_yaml TEXT      Path to the config YAML file.  [required]